 These instructions assume that attention is paid to proper grounding instructions and best practices for all Stack Switchgear units and Cell Interface modules.
-Please refer to the stack-level Product Manual for this information.
+Please refer to the Nuvation Energy G5 High-Voltage BMS: NUVG5 Product Manual for this information.

 It is also assumed that similar measures are taken for other components of the Battery Energy Storage System such as the batteries and the PCS.